Rushi-Padaval/COUNTUI1/README.md

 3.Event Handling

  Implementing button click events to trigger actions in the app.
-  Demonstrating the use of toast messages to provide feedback to the user.
+  Demonstrating the use of hey connections! messages to provide feedback to the user.